Coronavirus (COVID-19) - Environmental Health

 - Contact-free delivery- limiting contact when delivering orders will keep everyone healthy, so you could consider leaving deliveries at the door of your customer, rather than handing it over to them.
 Knock on the door, step back at least 2 metres and wait nearby for your customer to collect it.
 Take payments over the phone or internet rather than taking cash payment and ask customers if they are self-isolating to you can take precautions accordingly.

 - Distancing- It is essential that you take steps to avoid customers queuing or congregating while service is awaited, or after making their purchase, as this will result in further social contact which must be avoided.
-Similarly, you are NOT permitted to provided any tables/chairs or ad-hoc eating areas around the premise.
+Similarly, you are NOT permitted to provide any tables/chairs or ad-hoc eating areas around the premise.

 - Infection Control- you have responsibilities to ensure food handlers are fit for work under the food hygiene regulations.
 In addition, you have a general duty to ensure the health, safety and welfare of persons in your employment and members of the public.
 Relevant staff must be provided with clear instructions on any infection control policy in place, any person with illness or symptoms must report it to a person in charge.
 Ensure that the Government's infection control policy in relation to Coronavirus is followed.
 For details visit GOV.UK - COVID 19: Guidance for Employees, Employers and Businesses